cujarrett/learning-aws/aws-certified-solutions-architect–associate/network-content-delivery.md

 ## NAT Gateways
 - Redundant inside the Availability Zone
 - Prefered for enterprise use
-- You can only have one NAT Gateway innside one Availability Zone, NAT Gateways can not span Availability Zones
+- You can only have one NAT Gateway inside one Availability Zone, NAT Gateways can not span Availability Zones
 - Starts at 5Gbs and scales currently to 45Gbs (You won't be tested on this)
 - No need to patch
 - Not associated with Security Groups